jtlapp/kysely-code-sync/README.md

 ## Managing the Test Suite

 These tools should not be run as part of the test suite proper.
 Instead, they should be run when you wish to upgrade your project for a newer version of Kysely.
+See the [`kysely-pg-client`](https://github.com/jtlapp/kysely-pg-client) repo for an example implementation of the approach described here.

 Establish the Kysely release you would like to use and visit that release on GitHub to examine its code.
 Acquire the code you want to borrow and decide which tests of that release you wish to use.
 Use `load-kysely-tests` to locally install those tests and then adapt your borrowed code to get the tests to pass.
 Do not modify the downloaded test files.